oracle-cne/ocne/doc/cluster-management/olvm.md

 ```

 ### Creating a VM template
-Now you need to use the OLVM oVirt console to create a template that uses the image you just uploaded.
+Now you need to use the OLVM console to create a template that uses the image you just uploaded.

 1. Navigate to Compute->Virtual Machines
 2. Click the New button to create a virtual machine